thomasabishop/eolas/Hardware/Memory/RAM_types.md

 ### SRAM

 SRAM (Static Random Access Memory) is also volatile memory but, in terms of the electronics, it is different in its implementation.
 In contrast to DRAM it doesn't use capacitors.
 As a result the transistors do not leak and therefore do not need to be refreshed, hence why SRAM is _static_ and DRAM is _dynamic_.
 It also uses multiple transistors  per bit.
 This makes it faster than DRAM but more expensive.
 DRAM is at least ten times slower than SRAM.
+SRAM is used as [cache memory](/Hardware/Memory/Role_in_computation.md#the-role-of-the-cache) on the [motherboard](/Hardware/Motherboard.md) of which there are two types: L1 (on the processor chip) and L2 (separate from the processor).
+### Relative speeds
+The table below details the relative speeds of the different types of memory and those of other types of motherboard storage.

 ## References